ministryofjustice/laa-apply-for-legal-aid/README.md

-# laa-apply-for-legalaid-api
-This api will povide various services to create a legal aid application

 #LAA apply for legal aid

 This is the service api for persisting application related information to the back end database and may well be used to fire requests to other services.